In The Meantime is self help for Generation X.

-Let’s just pretend I said something much cooler, and move on.
+Let’s just pretend I said something much cooler and move on.

 - adapting to robotics and artificial intelligence when we’re at the end of our careers with little time to adapt;

-But mostly because deep in the lentil belts of gentrified suburbs around the world, Generation X has been figuring shit out.
+Despite this, deep in the lentil belts of gentrified suburbs around the world, Generation X has been figuring shit out.

-In The Meantime is about un-sandwiching (well, it should be a word) Generation X from its bready confines, crammed between the hugely successful Baby Boomers – having shaped the globalising world for fun and profit – and the much-hyped Millennials with their digital prowess and entrepreneurial instincts.
+We’re all about un-sandwiching (well, it should be a word) Generation X from its bready confines, crammed between the hugely successful Baby Boomers – having shaped the globalising world for fun and profit – and the much-hyped Millennials with their digital prowess and entrepreneurial instincts.

 Gen Xers (born 1965-1980) were raised on a steady diet of MTV and are hallmarked by poor fashion choices and aerated hair.